Originally published FEBRUARY 4, 2016

 In short, drawings or specifications that bear the seal and signature of a Registered Architect or Professional Engineer are considered sealed and adequate for submittal for a building permit.
 The seal we place on documents conveys that we are in fact qualified as a design professional to generate drawings and specification, have passed the registration exams, and maintain a current registration with the State.
 It also signifies that we are accepting liability professionally and legally for the content of said documents.

-As you can see, there is a bit more to it that simply sticking a seal on the drawings.
-It is serious business.
+As you can see, there is a bit more to it than simply sticking a seal on the drawings.
+It is a serious business.
 And not to be taken lightly.

 HOW TO OBTAIN SEALED DOCUMENTS